bkryzz/modcel/README.md

 - MODLOG, the executable code

-- modmin, an utility to convert xyz files (for old versions, now replaced by Python utilities)
+- modmin, an utility to convert xyz files (for old versions, now fully replaced by Python utilities)

 <b>RUNNING THE CODE</b>

-MODLOG looks for an input file named 'input' in the same directory from which it is launched. the sample input provided should be enough self-explanatory.
+MODLOG looks for two input files named 'input' and 'input_cell' in the same directory from which it is launched. the sample input provided should be enough self-explanatory.
 Starting from v2.4, this input file is interactively generated by the GUI windows.